panagiotisfassaris/gorgonseye/README.md

 ![Gorgon's Eye Logo](logo.PNG)

-Gorgon's Eye is a symmetric key encryptor and decryptor implemented in C++ without third-party libraries.
+Gorgon's Eye is a symmetric key encryptor and decryptor implemented in C++ & Python without third-party libraries.
 It offers a simple yet effective way to secure your files using encryption.

 ## Table of Contents